+The Economics Department offers a BA, three BS degrees and a minor.
 The BA provides undergraduates with comprehensive exposure to the principles and tools of economics.
-The BS provides coursework in economic analysis, financial economics and economic policy analysis for undergraduates planning advanced study or careers in economics, financial analysis or government.
+BS degrees provide coursework in economic analysis, financial economics and economic policy analysis for undergraduates planning advanced study or careers in economics, financial analysis or government.

 - BS in Economics